golgor/golgor-bar/README.md

 bind = SUPER, C, global, golgor-bar:toggleCalendar
 ```

-> **Note:** Launcher actions (Bluetooth, WiFi, Audio, btop) are not registered as GlobalShortcuts because Omarchy already provides system-level keybinds for those.
+> **Note:** Launcher actions (Bluetooth, Wifi, Audio, btop) are not registered as GlobalShortcuts because Omarchy already provides system-level keybinds for those.
 They are available via click and IPC only.

 ### IPC